 The Day Persephone Visits Olympus

-For three hundred years I'd begged Mother to take me up to Olympus to see my father, sisters, brothers — my family — but she had always refused.
-Why?
-She never told me.
-Instead, she fed me excuses that it was, and I quote, "For your own good, Kore, I just want you to be safe."
+For three hundred years I'd begged Mother to take me up to Olympus to see my father, my sisters, my brothers — my unfamiliar immortal family — but she had always refused.
+If you were to ask why she was that stubborn, all you would receive were excuses.
+She never told me her real reason but would insist it was, and I quote, "For your own good, Kore, I just want you to be safe."

-That didn't seem to matter.
+Not that it ever seemed to matter.
 She cared for me in her most motherly fashion — some might call it smothering.
-Even though she never took me to Olympus, she often told me of who lived there when I asked, or what their histories were, or how they looked.
+Despite the fact that she outrightly forbade me to go on Olympus, she often told me of the other gods and goddesses who resided there.
+Over the years, my wildest thoughts wandered to the people she described.
+I could only imagine what they would be like from the histories she shared and descriptions of their character and appearance.
 She spoke bitterly of a few of them, like Eros, or Ares, or Hermes, but mainly Hecate and Hades.
-I don't know what they did to her, but she hated them with a passion and refused to tell me anything concerning them.
-It made me sad that she was so bitter towards our family.
-She was friendly with her sisters, but in the passed three hundred years, she couldn't get along well with Hera anymore.
-I was the reason why...
+I don't know what they did to earn her permanent abhorrence, but she hated them with a passion and refused to tell me anything concerning them.
+The few exceptions she had ever made only painted the image of hooligan demons in my head.

-I pushed these depressing thoughts away.
-They would do me no good when I went to Olympus.
-Why was I even thinking of them, anyways?
+I pushed these depressing thoughts aside.
+They would do me no good when I went to Olympus, a truly exciting prospect brought on by my father's own invitation.
+Why was I even thinking of them?
 I shook my head, silently scolding myself before I continued humming the lovely melody that Lady Hestia had sung to me whenever she visited.
 She was the only goddess who ever approached my mother's home.
 I had a feeling that the others didn't like her all too well.
 Even the men were distant.
 And I could understand why.
-Unless you truly got to know her, my mother was a pain in the neck.
+Unless you truly got to know her and love her, my mother was an overbearing pain in the neck.

 "Kore?
 Kore!
 Where is my daughter?"
 Mother's panicked voice rang out through our home.
-The nymphs attending to me jumped at her voice, none of them liking the shrill and sharp tones that went with it.
+The nymphs attending to me jumped at her voice; none of them liked the shrill and sharp tones that went with it.

 "I am in the baths, Mother!"
 I called out to her.
 As a nymph washed my long hair, my mother entered the bath chambers, her weary face flushed with relief.